Parenting, Prison, & Pups

 Our second parenting class is being conducted at WCDOC and will end during the second week of November 2017.

 If you have any questions about this program or the curriculum, please contact Dr. Kimberly Collica-Cox, the Director and Lead Trainer of our program via e-mail: email@example.com

 No confidential information can be given about any of our individual students.
 We cannot confirm their attendance, but if you are invited to the graduation, it means your family member successfully completed the program.

-The program at WCDOC will begin in September 2017.
+The program at MCC begins again in January 2018.
 Please check back for updates.

-MCC is hosting a Family Reunification Day and Parenting Graduation on May 9th from 6PM to 8PM for inmates who complete the course.
+WCDOC is hosting a Family Reunification Day and Parenting Graduation on November 6th from 5:30PM to 7:30PM for inmates who complete the course.

 If you have a family member enrolled in our course, they will contact you directly to invite you to our special celebration, but you must be on their approved visitor’s list.
 If you are not on their approved visiting list, please let your loved one know so she can add you.
 We encourage children and families to attend and we have planned activities for our smaller children participants.